Partillay791/AY2510-cs3243-midterm/docs/README.md

                 if isGoal(new_s): return new_s
                 new_frontier.push(new_s)
         frontier = choose_best_k(new_frontier)
-# We may also apply stochastic beam search where instead of choosing the best k, it chooses successors with probability proportional to the successor’s value
+# We may also apply stochastic beam search: chooses successors with probability proportional to the successor’s value
 ```
 Notice that we may allow states with lower values than their parents to be added since
 `choose_best_k` will simply choose the best `k` successor states generated.